Forward notice (Direction 5.1)

 (h) the Agency contact information.

-Publication of a forward notice on website or system nominated by the Secretary is encouraged, but not required, for Limited Tenders, where appropriate given the grounds for conducting a Limited Tender.
+Publication of a forward notice on the website or system nominated by the Secretary is encouraged, but not required, for Limited Tenders, where appropriate given the grounds for conducting a Limited Tender.

 5.1.3 Forward notices – when to use